SCCapstone/CCChatbot/README.md

 Dialog for testing the angular chatbot is provided on the support page.

-Use the the dialogflow web demo to test Google Calendar API.
+Use the dialogflow web demo to test the Google Calendar API.

-Angular Chatbot reads and writes to db.
-Engages user about their internet connection.
+Angular Chatbot reads and writes to DB.
+Engages the user about their internet connection.

 # Authors
 ### Jahred Danker